robinozer/housing/README.md

 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

+1. Set the runtime.txt Python version to python-3.8.12.
+2. Create a Heroku Procfile with instructions on runtime.
+3. Use Streamlit configuration settings to create a setup.sh file.
+4. Create requirements.txt with the libraries and versions used in the project.
-1. Log in to Heroku and create an App
+5. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
+6. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+7. Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+8. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
+9. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+numpy==1.18.5
+pandas==1.4.2
+matplotlib==3.3.1
+seaborn==0.11.0
+pandas-profiling==3.1.0
+plotly==4.12.0
+ppscore==1.2.0

+streamlit==0.85.0

+feature-engine==1.0.2
+imbalanced-learn==0.8.0
+scikit-learn==0.24.2
+xgboost==1.2.1
+yellowbrick==1.3
+Jinja2==3.1.1
+MarkupSafe==2.0.1
+protobuf==3.20
+ipywidgets==8.0.2
+lightgbm==3.3.5

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+* A number of code cells were either borrowed or adapted from the Walkthrough project 'Churnometer' by Code Institute.

 ### Content

 - The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open Source site
-- The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
-* In case you would like to thank the people that provided support through this project.